 In the end, the finance team was brought along, but only by pointing out an error in their thinking: having fewer medical errors meant more rapid discharges, which could be offset by admitting more patients from the queue.
 Thus, there would be no revenue loss from better care.
 After demonstrating that revenues would not be harmed, the staff at Cincinnati Children's Hospital went ahead with the quality improvement efforts, and Cincinnati Children's Hospital is now a model for other institutions.
-The example of Cincinnati Children's would apply at similar prestigious institutions, but not in most of American medicine.
-For most providers, up-front costs of quality improvement are unlikely to have a positive ROI.
+The example of Cincinnati Children's would apply at similar prestigious institutions, but not in all of American medicine.
+For most providers, quality improvement is unlikely to have a positive ROI.

 Care Provision: Limiting and Managing Care.
 Limiting excessive care provision and better managing patients with chronic disease have many similarities.
-In each case, physicians or nurses expend effort - counseling the patient about treatment options in the case of prostate cancer and explaining the steps involved in good management in the case of diabetes management.
+In each case, physicians or nurses expend effort - counseling the patient about treatment options in the case of prostate cancer and explaining the steps involved in good management in the case of diabetes.
 A successful intervention then lowers downstream costs.
 We can thus analyze these two examples together.

-The pricing of medical care makes the switch from invasive medical procedures to advising and counseling particularly problematic.
-Most physicians are still paid on a fee-for-service basis.
-This is particularly true for specialists, but is also generally true for primary care physicians.
+From the physicians' perspective, the pricing of medical care makes the switch from invasive medical procedures to advising and counseling problematic.
+Most physicians are paid on a fee-for-service basis.
 For example, Medicare uses fee-for-service payment for all physicians.
 The service units are independent activities that a physician performs when seeing a patient: a routine office visit, a procedure, or an interpretation of an image.
 Quality is not a part of the calculated fee.
 Rather, it is based on intensity: procedures are valued much higher than counseling.
 Thus, primary care physicians earn about \$190,000 per year, while many specialists earn double that amount (Medical Group Management Association, 2009).
 Further, many of the simple services that are involved in good chronic care management are not reimbursed at all.
 There is no billing code for e-mail interaction, nor is there any payment for having a nurse place a reminder call to a patient.
+As a result, care management yields among the lowest returns.

 Quantity changes are also not conducive to higher quality.
 Many providers have a waiting list of patients, so attracting more patients is not a major concern.
-Those providers that are not full may compete on quality, but such quality is difficult to measure.
+Those providers that are not full compete on quality, but quality is again difficult to measure.

 Coupled with this financial disincentive is the traditional norm that separates the practice of medicine in a medical setting from social interventions.
 Doctors are trained to diagnose and treat patients.
 They are not trained to counsel or reach out to patients.
 Physicians can be made to see their job differently, but the incentives to change need to be very strong.
 In the current system, these incentives are weak, if present at all.
 With a relatively inelastic quantity, and prices that are invariant to quality, the incentives for providers to invest in more efficient care provision are very substantially blunted.